- A group opportunity. Invite your friends.

 Help decorate San Francisco's World Tree of Hope - the most unique holiday tree in the world.

-The World Tree of Hope is a global holiday project promoting peace, love and humanitarianism for our community of San Francisco and for all people on earth.
+The World Tree of Hope is a global holiday project promoting peace, love, and humanitarianism for our community of San Francisco and all people on earth.

-The World Tree of Hope is a 23 foot holiday tree that is decorated with thousands of origami cranes and stars that are inscribed with people's wishes and hopes for the future of the world.
+The World Tree of Hope is a 23-foot holiday that is decorated with thousands of origami cranes and stars that are inscribed with people's wishes and hopes for the future of the world.
 Learn more here: http://worldtreeofhope.org

-The Tree is a project of the humanitarian nonprofit Rainbow World Fund.
+The Tree is a project of the LGBTQ+ based humanitarian nonprofit the Rainbow World Fund.

 DECORATING: We will be preparing origami (folding, wiring, sorting,...) and decorating the tree at Grace Cathedral

-We can accommodate individuals and groups of volunteers!
+We can accommodate individuals and small groups of volunteers!

 ** To volunteer you must register.
 Respond via VolunteerMatch or email email@example.com

 Please state the dates and times that you are available so we can best match times and create the volunteer schedule.
-We request that volunteers sign up for a 3 or 4 hour shift.
-There is lots to do so you are welcome to stay longer and/or help each day - just let us know.
+Please include your telephone number.
+We request that volunteers sign up for a 3 or 4-hour shift.
+There are lots to do so you are welcome to stay longer and/or help each day - just let us know.

-We super appreaciate volunteers who can sign up during the first serveral days to help get us off to a strong start!
+We super appreciate volunteers who can sign up during the first several days to help get us off to a strong start!

 About the Tree: http://www.worldtreeofhope.org/